Precaution/attention & record sheets are necessary for cargoes that need:

 Related Info:

-What is putrefaction process of liquid chemicals ?
 Most animal and vegetable oils undergo decomposition over time, a natural process known as putrefaction (going off), that generates obnoxious and toxic vapours and depletes the oxygen in the tank.
 Tanks that have contained such products must be carefully ventilated and the atmosphere tested prior to tank entry .

 .....